www.banklesstimes.com

 History

 Having originally published a white paper proposing Ethereum in 2013 Vitalik began working full-time on what would be a network very different from Bitcoin’s.
-In 2014 the original five founders of Ethereum launched the network, were: Vitalik Buterin, Charles Hoskinson (founder of Cardano), Gavin Wood (founder of Polkadot), Anthony Di Iorio, and Joseph Lubin.
+In 2014 the original five founders of Ethereum launched the network.
+They were: Vitalik Buterin, Charles Hoskinson (founder of Cardano), Gavin Wood (founder of Polkadot), Anthony Di Iorio, and Joseph Lubin.

 The drama that surrounds the eventual split of the co-founders is something widely fixated over by the Ethereum community.
 Essentially, Vitalik wished the project to develop as non-profit but other members of the team, notably Charles Hoskinson, disagreed with this and left to form what are today some of the biggest projects in the space.